nathanlane/nathanlane.github.io/src/content/post/leontiefpart1.md

 totaloutput <- inputoutputtable$totaloutput
 {% endhighlight %}

-Now we can derive a <strong>technical coefficient matrix</strong>, also called <strong>matrix A</strong>.
+Now we can derive a **technical coefficient matrix**, also called **matrix A**.
 A column of this matrix represents an industrial recipe used to produce a single industry good.

 Matrix A is calculated by dividing intersectoral flows by the total output of each column's sector.
 Specifically, sector 1 ships 500 dollars of good 1 to sector 2, which produces 1000 dollars of total output.
 Thus, one dollar of good 1 is absorbed to produce 25 cents of sector 2's output.